talsania/MedLabAI/readme.md

 - pandas, numpy
 - matplotlib, seaborn

-## Limitations
+## ⚠️ Limitations

 - Training data is synthetic - real world accuracy will vary
 - Limited to predicting common conditions only
 - Not a substitute for professional medical diagnosis

-## License

-MIT

 > Disclaimer: This application is for educational purposes only and should not be used for actual medical diagnosis.
 Always consult healthcare professionals for medical advice.

+## 📄 License

+MIT